Introduction to Financial Accounting

 At the heart of financial accounting is the system known as double entry bookkeeping (or "double entry accounting").
 Each financial transaction that a company makes is recorded by using this system.

-The advantage of double entry accounting is this: at any given time, the balance of a company's asset accounts will equal the balance of its liability and stockholders' (or owner's) equity accounts.
-(To learn more on how this equality is maintained, see the Explanation of Accounting Equation.)
+The advantage of double-entry accounting is this: at any given time, the balance of a company's asset accounts will equal the balance of its liability and stockholders' (or owner's) equity accounts.
+(To learn more on how this equality is maintained, visit our Explanation of Accounting Equation.)

 Financial accounting is required to follow the accrual basis of accounting (as opposed to the "cash basis" of accounting).
 Under the accrual basis, revenues are reported when they are earned, not when the money is received.
 Similarly, expenses are reported when they are incurred, not when they are paid.
 For example, although a magazine publisher receives a $24 check from a customer for an annual subscription, the publisher reports as revenue a monthly amount of $2 (one-twelfth of the annual subscription amount).
 In the same way, it reports its property tax expense each month as one-twelfth of the annual property tax bill.

 By following the accrual basis of accounting, a company's profitability, assets, liabilities and other financial information is more in line with economic reality.
-(To learn more on achieving the accrual basis of accounting, see the Explanation of Adjusting Entries.)
+(To learn more about the accrual basis of accounting, visit our Explanation of Adjusting Entries.)

 If financial accounting is going to be useful, a company's reports need to be credible, easy to understand, and comparable to those of other companies.
 To this end, financial accounting follows a set of common rules known as accounting standards or generally accepted accounting principles (GAAP, pronounced "gap").

 GAAP is based on some basic underlying principles and concepts such as the cost principle, matching principle, full disclosure, going concern, economic entity, conservatism, relevance, and reliability.
-(You can learn more about the basic principles in Explanation of Accounting Principles.)
+(To learn more about the basic principles, visit our Explanation of Accounting Principles.)

 GAAP, however, is not static.
 It includes some very complex standards that were issued in response to some very complicated business transactions.
 GAAP also addresses accounting practices that may be unique to particular industries, such as utility, banking, and insurance.
 Often these practices are a response to changes in government regulations of the industry.

 GAAP includes many specific pronouncements as issued by the Financial Accounting Standards Board (FASB, pronounced "fas-bee").
 The FASB is a non-government group that researches current needs and develops accounting rules to meet those needs.
-(You can learn more about FASB and its accounting pronouncements at www.FASB.org.)
+(To learn more about FASB and its accounting pronouncements, visit our www.FASB.org.)

 In addition to following the provisions of GAAP, any corporation whose stock is publicly traded is also subject to the reporting requirements of the Securities and Exchange Commission (SEC), an agency of the U.S. government.
 These requirements mandate an annual report to stockholders as well as an annual report to the SEC.
 The annual report to the SEC requires that independent certified public accountants audit a company's financial statements, thus giving assurance that the company has followed GAAP.